If you ever walk into the Common Thread Collective office, you’ll see this formula in giant steel letters on our wall.

 When you hit a wall, you need to bring back specificity to unlock new audiences and scale.

-To do this, you have to re-aim the pixel through new creative angles and new funnels to attract new customers while still keeping broad audiences.
+To do this, you have to re-aim the pixel through new creative strategies and new funnels to attract new customers while still keeping broad audiences.

 In other words, scale comes from precision … not breadth.